Why Joint Pain Is Common In Seniors?

 What Are Some Signs That Your Joints Need Attention?

-Before we talk about the reasons that cause joint pains, let’s talk about some clear signs that indicate joint problems.
+Before we talk about the reasons that cause joint pains (see also 'Is Joint Pain Inevitable With Age?'), let’s talk about some clear signs that indicate joint problems.
 Some of the most common joint pain symptoms are:

 - Stiffness or swelling in the joints.